foreign stock brokers vs swiss online trading

 Another disadvantage is that you have to transfer money Internationally to fund a foreign trading account.
 This can result in substantial bank transfer and currency exchange costs which can be very difficult to predict, especially when using SEPA transfers does not make sense.

-What are the advantages of using Swiss stock brokers?
+What are the advantages of using Swiss stockbrokers?

-In addition to the security of Swiss brokerage accounts, the main advantage of using Swiss stock brokers is that they generally have strong customer support in Swiss languages and English.
+In addition to the security of Swiss brokerage accounts, the main advantage of using Swiss stockbrokers is that they generally have strong customer support in Swiss languages and English.
 Some of them have branch offices or customer support centers, and some offer complimentary training and networking events for users.

-All Swiss stock brokers included in the moneyland.ch online trading comparison are fully-licensed Swiss banks.
+All Swiss stockbrokers included in the moneyland.ch online trading comparison are fully-licensed Swiss banks.
 As such, they are subject to Finma supervision and benefit from Swiss depositor protection.

 Another advantage is that you do not have to make international transfers, the costs of which can be difficult to predict.

-What are the disadvantages of using Swiss stock brokers?
+What are the disadvantages of using Swiss stockbrokers?

-The biggest disadvantage of using Swiss stock brokers as opposed to foreign stock brokers is that you pay Swiss stamp duties.
+The biggest disadvantage of using Swiss stockbrokers as opposed to foreign stockbrokers is that you pay Swiss stamp duties.
 This adds a substantial cost.
-Another disadvantage is that Swiss stock brokers generally have higher fees than the most affordable foreign trading platforms.
+Another disadvantage is that Swiss stockbrokers generally have higher fees than the most affordable foreign trading platforms.

 Does using foreign trading platforms make sense for investors in Switzerland?

-Whether or not using a foreign stock broker makes sense for you depends on what your priorities are.
+Whether or not using a foreign stockbroker makes sense for you depends on what your priorities are.

 The lower cost of using foreign brokers is the obvious advantage.
 If security and customer service are important to you, then using a Swiss bank may be a better choice.
 Security is a strongpoint of Swiss banks, and many foreign investors use Swiss trading platforms for this reason, in spite of the higher costs.

 Using foreign brokers is only recommended for experienced traders who do not need much customer support and understand the differences in regulations and protection across different countries.
-Having a good understanding of currency exchange and international transfer costs, and how to minimize these, is also crucial.
+Having a good understanding of currency exchange and international transfer costs, and how to minimize them, is also crucial.

 More on this topic:

-Compare Swiss stock brokers now
+Compare Swiss stockbrokers now

 Simple rules for smart investing

-Stock broker orders explained
+Stockbroker orders explained

 Stock exchange fees explained